Minimum Distance Approach to Inference with Many Instruments: Introduction

 \section{Introduction}

-This paper provides a principled and unified way of doing inference in a linear instrumental variables model with homoscedastic errors in which the number of instruments, $\Ni$, is potentially large.
-The presence of a large number of instruments creates an incidental parameter problem \citep{ns48} because the number of first stage coefficients corresponds to the number of instruments.
-To capture this problem in asymptotic approximations, I follow \citet{kunitomo80}, \citet{morimune83}, and \citet{bekker94} and employ many instrument asymptotics that allow $\Ni$ to increase in proportion with the sample size, $n$, thus allowing the number of incidental parameters in the model to diverge to infinity.
+This paper provides a principled and unified way of doing inference in a linear instrumental variables model with a single endogenous regressor and homoscedastic errors in which the number of instruments, $\Ni$, is potentially large.
+To capture this feature in asymptotic approximations, I employ the many instrument asymptotics of \citet{kunitomo80}, \citet{morimune83}, and \citet{bekker94} that allow $\Ni$ to increase in proportion with the sample size, $n$.
 I focus on the case in which collectively the instruments have substantial predictive power, so that the concentration parameter grows at the same rate as the sample size.
 I make no assumptions about the strength of individual instruments.
-I allow the rate of growth of $\Ni$ to be zero, in which case the asymptotics reduce to standard strong instrument asymptotics.
+I allow the rate of growth of $\Ni$ to be zero, in which case the asymptotics reduce to the standard few strong instrument asymptotics.

-To directly address the incidental parameter problem, I use sufficiency and invariance arguments together with an assumption that the errors are Normal to reduce the data to a pair of two-by-two matrices.
-The first matrix is given by $T=(y,x)'P_{Z}(y,x)/n$, where $P_{Z}$ is the projection matrix of the instruments, and $y$ and $x$ are are vectors corresponding to the outcome and the endogenous regressor.
-The second matrix, $S$, corresponds to an estimator of the reduced-form covariance matrix, and can be in the absence of exogenous regressors written as $S=(y,x)'(I_{n}-P_{Z})(y,x)/(n-\Ni)$, where $I_{n}$ is the identity.
-This solves the incidental parameter problem because the distribution of $T$ and $S$ depends on a fixed number of parameters even as $\Ni\to\infty$: it depends on the first-stage coefficients only through the parameter $\lambdan$, a measure of their collective strength.
+The presence of many instruments creates an incidental parameters problem \citep{ns48}, as the number of first-stage coefficients, $\Ni$, increases with the sample size.
+To directly address this problem, I use sufficiency and invariance arguments together with an assumption that the reduced-form errors are normally distributed to reduce the data to a pair of two-by-two matrices.
+In the absence of exogenous regressors, the first matrix can be written as $T= \bigl(y\;\;x\bigr)'P_{Z}\bigl(y\;\;x\bigr)/n$, where $P_{Z}$ is the projection matrix of the instruments $Z$, and $y$ and $x$ are vectors corresponding to the outcome and the endogenous regressor.
+The second matrix, $S=\bigl(y\;\;x\bigr)'(I_{n}-P_{Z})\bigl(y\;\;x\bigr)/(n-\Ni)$, where $I_{n}$ is the identity, corresponds to an estimator of the reduced-form covariance matrix.
+This solves the incidental parameters problem because the distribution of $T$ and $S$ depends on a fixed number of parameters even as $\Ni\to\infty$: it depends on the first-stage coefficients only through the parameter $\lambdan$, a measure of their collective strength.